 On September 3, 2002 the Council held a public hearing on revisions to the Impact Fee Ordinance.
-The hearing was continued indefinitely and no action was taken on suggested revisions to the ordinance.
-The Council requested the following revisions be made to the Impact Fee Ordinance:
+Due to concerns raised about low income housing impact fees and about lack of notice to non-profit organizations, the hearing was continued indefinitely and no action was taken on suggested revisions to the ordinance.
+During subsequent briefings, the Council requested the following revisions be made to the Impact Fee Ordinance:

-- Eliminate all exemptions that currently are allowed for low-income housing developments.
-(This item is NOT being recommended for action at this time) - Eliminate exemptions that currently are allowed for developments that show a net positive fiscal impact. - Eliminate exemptions that currently are allowed for development activity that is funded or subsidized by the City or the RDA. - Amend the Impact Fee Schedule format.
+- Eliminate exemptions that currently are allowed for developments that show a net positive fiscal impact. - Eliminate exemptions that currently are allowed for development activity that is funded or subsidized by the City or the RDA. - Amend the Impact Fee Schedule format.